sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 The first president of JHU Daniel Coit Gilman summarizes what JHU is all about, when he was asked
 >"[his inauguration in 1876](https://www.jhu.edu/about/history/gilman-address/).
 What is this place all about, exactly?
 His answer:
+>_“The encouragement of research . . . and the advancement of individual scholars, who by their excellence will advance the sciences they pursue, and the society where they dwell.”_

-Since the start for the COVID-19 pandemic JHU have been critical source in providing data both to the public and researches alike.
-There data is being used by many news outlets like [CNN]([https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/](https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/)), [CBC]([https://newsinteractives.cbc.ca/coronavirustracker/](https://newsinteractives.cbc.ca/coronavirustracker/)), etc.
+Since the start for the [COVID-19]([https://en.wikipedia.org/wiki/Coronavirus_disease_2019](https://en.wikipedia.org/wiki/Coronavirus_disease_2019)) pandemic JHU have been one of the critical source in providing data both to the public and researches alike.
+There data is being used by many news outlets as well like [CNN]([https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/](https://www.cnn.com/interactive/2020/health/coronavirus-us-maps-and-cases/)), [CBC]([https://newsinteractives.cbc.ca/coronavirustracker/](https://newsinteractives.cbc.ca/coronavirustracker/)), etc.
 They have a [JHU Git repository](git@github.com:CSSEGISandData/COVID-19.git) which updates data in many views, I will be using there [csse_covid_19_time_series](https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series "csse_covid_19_time_series") section.
 I will only be looking at US's data.

 ### Problem Statement